-A description of the LEA, its schools, and its students.
+A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

 Plaza Elementary is a small single school district located in Glenn County several miles from Orland, California.
 It is the oldest school in Glenn County established in 1865.
 It was originally named Placer School.
 However, soon after it was established a large group of settlers from Missouri came to the area and began to pronounce the name of the school in their accent and it has been pronounced Plaza ever since!
 The district is in a rural area of the county surrounded by farms and orchards.
 Plaza serves approximately 200 students in grades kindergarten through eighth grade, all of which are single grades as of the 2015-16 school year.